Wedbush Reiterates Rithm Capital (RITM) Outperform Recommendation

 What is the Fund Sentiment?

-There are 656 funds or institutions reporting positions in Rithm Capital.
-This is a decrease of 10 owner(s) or 1.50% in the last quarter.
-Average portfolio weight of all funds dedicated to RITM is 0.16%, a decrease of 2.02%.
-Total shares owned by institutions decreased in the last three months by 2.73% to 233,737K shares.
-The put/call ratio of RITM is 0.95, indicating a bullish outlook.
+There are 655 funds or institutions reporting positions in Rithm Capital.
+This is a decrease of 4 owner(s) or 0.61% in the last quarter.
+Average portfolio weight of all funds dedicated to RITM is 0.16%, an increase of 1.03%.
+Total shares owned by institutions decreased in the last three months by 2.31% to 233,257K shares.
+The put/call ratio of RITM is 0.86, indicating a bullish outlook.

 What are Other Shareholders Doing?